maaretp/silverjubilee/README.md

   * the online conference of my career inspirations

-  * the book as optional payment method
+  * the book as way to raise some money while providing 25 articles + summaries from talks from the online conference https://leanpub.com/maaretpsilverjubilee

   * the workshops to pass some of it forward